quali-chat/quali-chat-ios/INSTALL.md

 ### Install dependencies

-Then, before opening the Element Xcode workspace, you need to install dependencies via CocoaPods.
+Then, before opening the quali.chat Xcode workspace, you need to install dependencies via CocoaPods.

 To be sure to use the right CocoaPods version you can use `bundler`: